Wizardsoft/PublicAPI.Samples/README.md

 # PublicAPI.Samples

-Welcome to Recruit Wizard Public API integration platform using OAuth 2.0 Authorization Code Workflow to your application to authorize user.
+Welcome to Recruit Wizard API documentation.
+It is an OAuth 2.0 API that uses the Authorization code workflow to authorize users.

-You can add your `ClientID` and `ClientSecret` fields in the web.config/appsettings.json/constants etc.
+You can add your `client_id` and `client_secret` fields in the web.config.

 ## Setup Instruction

-At first you need to register your app from https://api.wizardsoft.com/RegisterApp.
-Here you need to provide at least one redirect url which will responsible for OAuth Redirect Callback.
-After successful registration you will get ClientId and Client Secret.
+To recieve API Access you will need to register your app [here](https://api.wizardsoft.com/RegisterApp).

+You need to provide at least one redirect url which will responsible for OAuth Redirect Callback.

 Your application registration will need to be approved by our Partner Management Team before your API Access is are activated.
 This usually takes roughly 48 hours.

 They will be in touch if you have not already Signed the Recruit Wizard API Partner Agreement

-If you require expediated access please contact [partners@recruitwizard.com](mailto:partners@recruitwizard.com)
+If you require expediated access, or have any questions please contact [partners@recruitwizard.com](mailto:partners@recruitwizard.com)

 ## Authorization
-First you need to retrive an authorization code for further process.
-When you will send request to https://api.wizardsoft.com/core with the parameters using FormUrlEncodded or query string.
+The first step to getting one of your users connected to the API is to request an access code.
+Your user should be taken to our authorization code URL and the following details should be included in the query string:

 1. `client_id` - The API key provided to you by `Recruit Wizard`.
 2. `redirect_uri` - The URL the user should be redirected back to after they've confirmed they want to give you access to the API.